Governance

 Families, companies, foundations, and government have stepped up to help vulnerable children have enough to eat.
 We are grateful for all our generous supporters.

-• 57% of our funding comes from individuals and companies;
+• 67% of our funding comes from individuals and companies

-• 1% of our funding comes from other income sources.
+• 33% of our funding comes from grants

 Children in the Backpack Buddies program live in food-insecure families – they do not have enough food to eat and struggle with the devastating and lifelong impacts of hunger and nutritional deprivation.
 When Backpack Buddies steps in, we offer our promise that we will be there for them, providing a source of food every weekend that they can count on as long as they need us.
 Keeping this promise means establishing financial stability in our organization to weather financial fluctuations that could otherwise threaten our ability to support children counting on us.